duckie/boson/README.md

 - Routines (or fibers) are much more lighter than threads to launch and to schedule
 - Interruption points are known by the developer, whereas they are not when scheduling threads.

+### What about `boost::fiber` ?

+There are technical reasons that might make `boson` a better match for your use case:
+- *Ease of use*: Using `boost::fiber` combined with `boost::asio` requires a decent experience of *C++* to be used efficiently.
+The knowledge curve is steep.
+- *System interface*: the `boson` framework mimics the common system calls.
+The reason for that is to make synchronous code easily portable into `boson`: you just have to route the system calls to those of `boson`, and make you calls from within a routine.
+Database drivers are much more easier to write this way.
+This is also a way to create a familiar ground for *C* and *Go* users.
+- *Select statement*: The `select_*` statement is the key feature of the framework.
+It is more versatile than the *Go* one, and does not exist in `boost::fiber` (as of time of writing).
+The `select` statement allows for programming constructs that are hard to reproduce without it.

+That said, it is not excluded to use `boost::fiber` as a backend for `boson` in the future if it proves efficient to do so.

 ## Quick overview

-The goal of the framework is to use ligh routines instead of threads.
+The goal of the framework is to use light routines instead of threads.
 In Go, these are called Goroutines.
 In the C++ world, it is known as fibers.
 In the boson framework, we just call it routines.

 ### Launch an instance